Entanglement phase transitions in non-Hermitian Floquet systems: Model and Floquet spectrum

 \section{Model and Floquet spectrum}

 To demonstrate the entanglement transitions in non-Hermitian Floquet systems, we focus on a periodically quenched SSH model with balanced gain and loss.
 A schematic illustration of the model is shown in Fig.~\ref{fig:Sketch}.
+The SSH model forms a paradigmatic setup in the study of topological insulators.
+It owns two sublattices $A$ and $B$ within each unit cell and possesses dimerized hopping amplitudes among adjacent lattice sites.
+In our driving scheme, the intracell and intercell hopping terms of the SSH model are switched on and off alternatively within each temporal modulation period.
+The gain and loss are time-independent and acting locally on the sublattices $A$ and $B$, respectively.
 The Floquet operator of the system, which describes its evolution over a complete driving period is given by

 where

 Here $\hat{c}_{n,s}^{\dagger}$ ($\hat{c}_{n,s}$) creates (annihilates) a fermion on the sublattice $s$ ($=A,B$) in the $n$th unit cell.
 Applying the Fourier transformations $\hat{c}_{n,s}=\frac{1}{\sqrt{L}}\sum_{k}e^{ikn}\hat{c}_{k,s}$ for $s=A,B$ to the system with $L$ unit cells under the PBC, we can express $\hat{H}_{1}$ and $\hat{H}_{2}$ in the momentum space as $\hat{H}_{1}=\sum_{k}\hat{C}_{k}^{\dagger}H_{1}(k)\hat{C}_{k}$ and $\hat{H}_{2}=\sum_{k}\hat{C}_{k}^{\dagger}H_{2}(k)\hat{C}_{k}$, where $\hat{C}_{k}^{\dagger}\equiv(\hat{c}_{k,A}^{\dagger},\hat{c}_{k,B}^{\dagger})$,